-168. Paragraphs 157-159 and 165-167 of these directives shall apply fully to States non party to the Convention that have in their territories items proclaimed Masterpieces incorporated in the Representative List of the Intangible Cultural Heritage of Humanity, and that have consented to accept the rights and obligations attendant thereon.
+168. Paragraphs 157-159 and 165-166 of these directives shall apply fully to States non party to the Convention that have in their territories items proclaimed as Masterpieces incorporated on the Representative List of the Intangible Cultural Heritage of Humanity, and that have consented to accept the rights and obligations attendant thereon.

 169. Such reports shall be submitted to the Committee by States non party by 15 December 2014, and every sixth year thereafter.
-Form ICH-10 is used for such reports, available at www.unesco.org/culture/ich or on request from the Secretariat.
-The reports shall include only the information requested in the form.
+Form ICH-10 is used for such reports; it may be completed online by each State concerned (https://ich.unesco.org), and is revised at appropriate intervals by the Secretariat.